sgjava/c3l/README.md

 * No range checks are performed by most functions for performance sake.
 It is incumbent upon the programmer to handle range checks.
 If you go out of range and corrupt the program or OS memory it will most likely lock the machine.
-* If the linker gives an "Undefined symbol" message for some symbol which you know nothing about, it is possible that it is a library routine which was not found during the library search due to incorrect library ordering.
-In this case you can search the library twice, e.g. for the standard library add a -LC to the end of the C command line, or -LF for the floating library.
-If you have specified the library by name simply repeat its name.

 ## High performance character mode